dpeslherbe/IndexBuilder/README.md

 - Function 3.0 to scrape from either CAN or US stocks (Market needs to be specified)
 - Evaluator Function 3.0 to follow up on changes from Function 3.0
 - Function 3.1 (now scrapes Insider Ownership for both CAN and US stocks)
+- Function 4.0 (Choice of Market Cap or Free-Float Market Cap as weighting method)

 Personally used to simulate the upper 85% of the S&P/TSX Capped Financials Index.
 Function only usable on TSX, and TSX-V tickers(notation as aaa-T or aaa-X respectively, where aaa is the ticker chosen).